List of Turkish football champions: Star rating system

 The honor of Golden Stars was introduced to recognize sides that have won multiple championships or other honours by the display of gold stars on their team badges and jerseys.
 In Turkey clubs are permitted to place a golden star above their crest for every five national championships won.
-For the 2018–19 season Galatasaray are permitted four golden stars, Fenerbahçe and Beşiktaş are permitted three golden stars, and Trabzonspor are permitted one golden star to be placed above their crest on their jerseys.
+For the 2025–26 season Galatasaray are permitted five golden stars, Fenerbahçe and Beşiktaş are permitted three golden stars, and Trabzonspor are permitted one golden star to be placed above their crest on their jerseys.

-Performance by city (1924–present)

-The 15 clubs that have won the championship are from a total of 6 cities: